ANZ personal loans

 You don’t need to be an existing customer to apply for an ANZ personal loan.
 Borrow up to $40,000 with a competitive interest rate of 12.90%

-Based on profits and assets, ANZ is one of New Zealand’s largest companies and nearly one in two Kiwis has some kind of financial relationship with its brands.
+Based on profits and assets, ANZ is one of New Zealand’s largest companies with nearly one in two Kiwis having some kind of financial relationship with its brands.
 As well as the personal and banking services that you’ll find at its retail branches, there is also ANZ Investments, UDC Finance and Bonus Bonds, with over 9,000 employees throughout the country.

 - Flexible repayments.
 You can choose to make your repayments weekly, fortnightly or monthly so that they tie in with your payday.

 - Standard interest rate.
 While other lenders allocate a rate based on individual circumstances, ANZ has a standard interest rate of 12.9% p.a. for all personal loans.